French sloop Commandant Bory

+The French Elan-class minesweeping sloop Commandant Bory on 26 January 1939, shortly after launch at the Dunkerque Shipyard of Ateliers et Chantiers de France.

 Commandant Bory was an Élan-class minesweeping sloop (Avisos dragueur de mines) built for the French Navy during the late 1930s that served in World War II and the Cold War.

 Description

 The Élan class had a (standard displacement) of 630 t and displaced 895 t at deep load.
 The vessels were 77.5 m long overall and 73.81 m between perpendiculars with a beam of 8.92 m and a draught of 3.13 m at deep load.
 They were powered by two Sulzer diesel engines rated at a total of 4600 bhp, each driving one propeller shaft which gave them a speed of 20 kn.
 The ships carried enough fuel oil to give them a maximum range of 10,000 nmi at 9 kn.
 They were fitted with an auxiliary rudder built into the bow.
 The ships had a complement of 88 in peacetime and 106 during wartime.

 The main battery of the Élan class was intended to consist of two 100 mm guns in a single twin-gun mounting on the aft superstructure, but the mount was not yet available and a single Canon de 100 mm Modèle 1893 gun was installed aboard Commandant Bory.
 Anti-aircraft defense was provided by eight 13.2 mm Hotchkiss Mle 1929 machineguns.
 One quadruple mount was positioned forward of the bridge and two twin mounts were located on the forward superstructure between the bridge and the funnel, one on each broadside.
 The ships were intended to be fitted with a depth charge rack at the stern and four throwers amidships, but shortages of the latter meant that only two throwers were generally carried, one on each side.
 The Elans initially carried 40 depth charges weighing 100 kg apiece.
 The vessels were designed for minesweeping, though never saw service in that capacity.